DarrickLeong/ctf_ansible_workshop/FINAL_STATUS_REPORT.md

 #### ℹ️ REFERENCE: `comprehensive-ctf-playbook.yml`
 **Purpose**: Generic challenge validator
-- Checks: apache, nginx, mysql, firewall, users
+- Checks: apache, bind-utils, postgresql, firewall, users
 - Flexible for other scenarios
 - **Note**: Does NOT match the specific workshop challenges